kenshin54/popline/README.md

 popline
 ============

-popline is a HTML5 Rich-Text-Editor toolbar.
+Popline is a HTML5 Rich-Text-Editor toolbar.
 Popline is inspired from popclip.
 Compared to traditional RTE, popline will around they mouse when you select text.

 ## Usage